 New year, new website, new logo.

-So we thought we’d share our own journey towards a new business logo design as an example of our process for brand development we use with clients.
+So we thought we’d share our business logo design journey to showcase the brand development process we use with clients.

-Any business logo’s design is really important; it should reflect the company’s personality.
+Any business logo design is important and should reflect the company’s personality.

-It’s normally one of the first impression users have of your business, and what makes everyone recognise your brand.
+It’s usually one of the first impressions people have of your business, and in the end simply what makes everyone recognise your brand.

-Our old one was great to start with, but after 4 years, seeing how the company has evolved and how the market has changed, it was time for an update.
+We liked this logo in 2014, but after 4 years the company has evolved, and the market has changed significantly; so it was time for an update.

 We needed a “Webbuzz 2.0 logo”.

-During the business logo’s design and creative process, we followed different steps to make sure we were covering all important aspects, trying to capture key ideas and possible angles to get the results we were aiming for.
+During the logo design we followed different steps to make sure we were covering all important aspects, trying to capture key ideas and possible angles to get the results we were aiming for.

-- What do you want to say to your audience?
+- What do you want to say to them?

-- What are your values and how you want to reflect them?
+- What are your values and how do you want to reflect them?

 - What makes you stand out from your competitors?